mightynerd/feldspar-mpeg1-decoder/README.md

 - The horizontal resolution must be a multiple of 16.

 Usage limitaions of the decoder:
-- As Feldspar doesn't support command line arguments nor string manipulation, the input file names must be supplied to the Haskell `main` function or hardcoded in `Main.hs`.
+- As Feldspar doesn't support command line arguments nor string manipulation, the input file names must be supplied to the Haskell `main` function or hardcoded in `Main.hs` (see the usage section).
 This also means that Feldspar has to generate the C source code and compile it every time the input file name is changed.
 - The output file format is `YV12` as described [here](https://docs.microsoft.com/en-us/windows/win32/medfound/recommended-8-bit-yuv-formats-for-video-rendering#yv12)
 - The output file name is `../v.yuv` unless modified in `Main.hs`
 - The decoder does not recover from any errors in the input and crashes even upon successfully completing the decoding process.